 My first hat from them was actually navy blue and I LOVED it.
 Well, actually, I LOVE it; it’s still a part of my wardrobe!

-Their hats are a bit of an investment, but they’re worth every penny.
+Their hats are an investment (a prime example of long lasting clothes), but they’re worth every penny.
 I’ve worn mine for the last few years (my purses too) and they still look brand spankin’ new.
 Their “squishee” technology is built to pack for travel and easily reshape – so they can stand the test of life!

 Besides being super cute and long-lasting, however, is that while their straw hats have that casual vibe, they’re very well structured and well-made – kind of like how the rest of my closet is.
 Coincidence?
 I think not.